CPSD Dyslexia Services Report

 ACT 1039 requires universal screening of students in grades K-2 in the areas of encoding, decoding, phonological awareness, sound/symbol recognition, rapid naming, and alphabet knowledge as well as selective screening in grades 3-12.
-Conway Public Schools currently uses a combination of the following but is not limited to them: DIBELS (Dynamic Indicators of Basic Literacy Skills), DSA (Developmental Spelling Analysis), AR-RAN (Arkansas Rapid Automatized Naming Screener), STAR Early Literacy, STAR Reading, PAST (Kilpatrick), Decoding Assessment, Quick Phonics Screener, and PASS (Phonological Awareness Skills Screener).
+Conway Public Schools currently uses a combination of the following but is not limited to them: Acadience Reading Assessment Measures, DSA (Developmental Spelling Analysis, Ganske), AR-RAN (Arkansas Rapid Automatized Naming Screener), STAR Early Literacy, STAR Reading, PAST (Phonological Awareness Skills Test, Kilpatrick), Decoding Assessment, Quick Phonics Screener, and PASS (Phonological Awareness Skills Screener).

-During the 2019-2020 school year, the total number of students identified with Dyslexia was 395.
-During the 2018-2019 school year, the total number of students receiving Dyslexia intervention was 349.
-(Please note that these data are based on Cycle 7 numbers from June 2020.
-As students enter and leave the district, these numbers will fluctuate.)
+During the 2020-2021 school year, the total number of students identified with Dyslexia was 395.
+During the 2020-2021 school year, the total number of students receiving Dyslexia intervention was 358.
+(Please note these data are from June 2021.
+As students enter or leave the district, these numbers may fluctuate.)